-The Children’s Cabinet has identified two overarching goals:
+The Children’s Cabinet strategic plans lay out two overarching goals:

 - All Maine children enter kindergarten prepared to succeed.
 (Click here for plan.)